twse/random-stuff/README.md

 **Historical note:** The first entry created this page (in rough alphabetical order by last name) using CVS in 1999/08/29 with a post to the Mozilla internationalization and SeaMonkey newsgroups.

 **P.S.** The second entry wrote management tools in 2011/03 when adding several previous localizers without a citation via SVN.
-The last entry forked `mozilla/community-data`, is using pull requests and will close pull requests for modifications not done via the form (e.g. bulk additions) or replying the application message with a comment.
+The last entry forked the above repository, is using pull requests and will close pull requests for modifications not done via the form (e.g. bulk additions) or replying the application message with a comment.

 ## Protest pages (available in four versions)
-Thanks to Norman De Forest, Canada for his protest pages through his website in the Chebucto Community (currently down).
+Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380), Canada (1942-2006) for his protest pages through his website in the Chebucto Community.
 Internet Explorer 6.0 SP1 and 6.05 are not covered by ActiveX and script blocking.

 * **Web page not available** (Old Android browser) – The link refers to a page at the **@Macarlo, Inc** website (currently down).
 * **Cannot find server** (Internet Explorer 6 – Windows XP RTM, SP1 and SP2) – This page uses javascript links.
 On Windows XP SP3 the page added network diagnostics stuff (not included in this page).